-Looking for the perfect East Bay spot to take the family for a weekend of tasty eats and fun for all ages?
+Looking for the perfect East Bay spot to take the family for a summer weekend of tasty eats and fun for all ages?
 Look no further than Concord!
 Whether you zip on up 680 from the South Bay, or head across the bridge from SF, Concord is worth the drive.
 Want to make a weekend of your visit?
 We’ve got the perfect staycation spot for you.
 Read on for all our recs!

 Todos Santos Plaza is the epicenter for downtown Concord and offers a great big grassy area for kids to run around as well as a climbing structure.
 Tuesdays bring a mid-day farmer's market (year round!) and in the summer you can find the Music and Market series on Thursday evenings.
 There's plenty of free parking around the plaza as well as two free city garages.